With EHR adoption at over 85% across the US, having data is quickly becoming table stakes.

 - A Real-time, predictive analytics model with the power to make an immediate impact on patient outcomes and advanced chronic care management

 What differentiates Amitech from other analytics and business intelligence companies is that we don’t rest on a technology-only solution.
-We begin and end with the business problem our clients want to solve, imbed change management and seek to create business value at every step.
+We begin and end with the business problem our customers want to solve, imbed change management and seek to create business value at every step.
 Sound interesting?
 Contact us to find out how our approach could work for you.